jgoizueta/grassgis/README.md

 * Change Module to define explicitly available GRASS commands instead of accepting anything with `method_missing`.
 Declare commands with permitted arguments and options, etc.
-* Add a version of GrassGis::Tools for GRASS 6.4
 * Add some session helpers:
   - Method to clean GRASS temporaries ($GISBASE/etc/clean_temp), or do it automatically when disposing the session.